brenocq/Parallelepiped-3DPrinter/README.md

  <img src="https://github.com/Brenocq/Parallelepiped-3DPrinter/blob/master/Images/right.jpg" height="200">
 </p>

-This 3D printer can print objects up to 300x300x220mm in size and uses a 3D touch sensor to automatically level the bed.
-Today, a Mega Arduino and a RAMPS 1.4 are being used to control the printer.
+The purpose of building this printer is to facilitate the creation of other projects that require 3D printed parts.
+This 3D printer can print objects up to 280x280x260mm in size.
+This printer has a 3D touch sensor to automatically level the bed.
+In addition, I am using a PRINTinZ plate to help fix different types of materials on the bed.
+For ease of printing, the printer controller is connected to a Raspberry PI with OctoPrint, which allows me to print remotely and monitor printing.

 ### How to build this 3D printer
 #### 3D models
-All the 3D models I have created to this printer can be found **[here](https://drive.google.com/drive/u/0/folders/12J1GdOfxI5U8omSgYnR7kmPH9qL_yAuy)**.
+I am organizing the files to make them available through ThingiVerse...

 #### Other materials
-TODO

-Please do not hesitate to contact me when building this printer.
+At some point in the future I will list here all the parts I used to build this printer.

 ### Future work
-- Use a Raspberry PI to control de printer through WiFi.
+- In addition to the 3D printing function I intend to adapt the printer to work as a CNC to create PCBs.

+**Please feel free to contact me while building this printer:** breno1423@gmail.com